Pulumock/Puluvaluation/README.md

 # Puluvaluation

-You will write three unit tests targeting the `CoreStack.DefineResourcesAsync()` method in the `PulumiProgram` project.
+You will write two unit tests targeting the `CoreStack.DefineResourcesAsync()` method in the `PulumiProgram` project.
 These tests will be implemented twice: once using **default Pulumi unit testing capabilities**, and once using **Pulumock**.

 ## Pre-requisites